allenmanoj17/50DaysOfCode/README.md

  - Vectors
  - Algebra of vectors
  - Linear Combination
- - Linearly dependent and independant
+ - Linearly dependent and independent
  - Adding vectors algebraically and graphically
  - Multiplying a vector by a scalar